berkayguzel06/Robot-Arm/README.md

 Objectives

--Construct a functional miniature robot arm using pop-sticks as the primary building material.
+- Construct a functional miniature robot arm using 3D model as the primary building material.
 - Integrate four potentiometers to enable precise control of the robot arm's movements.
 - Implement an MQTT communication in microPython to facilitate data exchange between the robot arm and external devices.